 As a fairytale romance, it’s quite sweet.
 Allen falls in love with “Madison”, as she names herself after New York’s Madison Avenue.
-Her innocence of being on land and experiencing many of the things we take for granted in our every day life is quite sweet to watch.
-However, there were a couple of things which coming from the perspective of twenty years later bothered me probably a great deal more than they probably did back then.
+Her innocence of being on land and experiencing many of the things we take for granted in our everyday life is quite sweet to watch.
+However, there were a couple of things that come from the perspective of twenty years later that bothered me probably a great deal more than they probably did back then.

 The first would be the fact that they have sex everywhere and anywhere before Madison learns to speak English.
 It’s every man’s dream, I know.
 Here we have a woman who doesn’t speak so she can’t bitch, moan, complain, nag, etc. Just have great sex and not say a word.
 I’d like to think that he had a better relationship with women he could communicate with in the same language rather than just someone he gets to have sex with all over the place anytime he wants.
 Again, though, the times were much different.

 The other is a brief scene where Madison is in Times Square, dazzled and overwhelmed by all the brightness and images around here.
 There are a few men standing on a corner with hip-hop music blasting out of a boom box.
 Madison hears music for the first time and goes over near them to dance.
 They stop what they are doing to watch her, not looking menacing or making any sort of threatening moves.
 However, Allen reacts in a way that is so fearful of them that it shocked me.